 The assessment keeps the coach honest.
 By grounding programs in data coaches will learn what works and what does not.
 This will help coaches refine their craft over time and give them a realistic expectation of progressions.

 As a large proponent of the assessment James decided to create his own and titled it the OPEX Assessment.
 Assessing body composition, movement patterns, and work capacity, it is the culmination of James’ theoretical knowledge and hands-on experience.
-Learn the basics of the OPEX Assessment for yourself in our free mini-course Coach’s Toolkit.
+Learn the basics of the OPEX Assessment for yourself in our free Professional Coaching Blueprint.
 Sign up and take the next step in your coaching career, today.